adilaghayev/SWE573/Tasks.md

 Add visual models to requirements
  - 1 h
  - Add visual models to requirements using Visio for Home page, new posts for user and moderator.

+Study UML sequence diagrams
+ - 1 h
+ - Get accustomed with UML sequence diagrams

+ UML sequence diagram of a registration page
+ - 1 h
+ - Draw a UML sequence diagram of the registration page.